SanaShah-id/SR/README.md

-# SR P
+# SR
 SR parameters
+SR parameters
 # surfreport/{beachId}

-Returns all the information about surfing conditions at a specific beach ID, including the surf height, water temperature, wind, and tide.
+Returns information about surfing conditions at a specific beach ID, including the surf height, water temperature, wind, and tide.
 Also provides an overall recommendation about whether to go surfing.
+Surfing.

 `{beachId}` refers to the ID for the beach you want to look up.
 All Beach ID codes are available from our site.

-## Endpoint definitions
+## Endpoint definition

 `surfreport/{beachId}`